SPECIAL EDUCATIONAL NEEDS POLICY

 Allocation of resources

 The Governors, through the Finance Committee, will allocate funds to meet the needs of pupils with Special Educational Needs.
-At the meeting of the Governing Body which approves the budget, the Finance Committee will draw the governor’s attention to the amount delegated to the school by the LEA under Special Needs headings in the Section 42 statement and to the amounts allocated for special needs in the proposed school budget.
+At the meeting of the Governing Body which approves the budget, the Finance Committee will draw the governor’s attention to the amount delegated to the school by the LA under Special Needs headings and to the amounts allocated for special needs in the proposed school budget.

 The Head teacher will manage the funds allocated by the governors to meet the differing needs of the pupils in the school with Special Educational Needs.